-As part of the consultation process, interested parties are invited to provide feedback through joining the Vanuatu online discussion group or through the contact form here.
+As part of the consultation process, interested parties are invited to provide feedback through joining the Samoa online discussion group or through the contact form here.

-Are you interested in the Agriculture-Nutrition Nexus in Vanuatu?
-Download the report below which includes an overview of organisations working on agriculture, food and nutrition; the policy and institutional framework and key recommendations on how to strengthen the Agriculture-Nutrition Nexus in Vanuatu.
+Are you interested in the Agriculture-Nutrition Nexus in Samoa?
+Download the report here which includes an overview of organisations working on agriculture, food and nutrition; the policy and institutional framework and key recommendations on how to strengthen the Agriculture-Nutrition Nexus in Samoa.